First ladies and gentlemen of the Philippines: Non-spouses who held the distinction

-By president

-Elpidio Quirino

 Victoria Quirino-Gonzalez was the first lady for her father, Elpidio Quirino.
 She was made the official host of the Malacañang Palace.
 However Victoria is regarded as the first to be named with the role of first lady.
 The spouses of previous presidents, from Emilio Aguinaldo to Manuel Roxas, were not given the title during their respective husbands' terms.

+Presidencies with no regular first lady or gentlemen

 Benigno Aquino III

 Benigno Aquino III never married, so the palace hired professionals to manage tasks and duties customarily reserved for the first lady, such as organizing state dinners.

 On some occasions, he charged one or more of his sisters with entertaining local and foreign dignitaries.
 During the 2015 APEC summit hosted in Pasay, his youngest sister, Kris Aquino served as temporary first lady for the event.
 Their other sisters, Ballsy Aquino-Cruz, Pinky Aquino-Abelleda, and Viel Aquino-Dee, also assisted him in his various duties.